The BEST Pecan Pie – With No Corn Syrup!

 - Stir in vanilla and salt.

-- Pour into your prepared pie crust.
+- Pour filling mixture into your prepared pie crust.

 - Gently, add pecan halves in any design you like on the top, or gently spoon over chopped pecans.

-- Put the pie in the oven and bake for 25-30 minutes or until the center is only slightly wobbly.
+- Put the pie in the preheated oven and bake for 25-30 minutes or until the center is only slightly wobbly.
 Check the pie at the 20 minute mark to be sure your pecans aren’t over-browning.
 If either the crust or your pecans are browning too quickly (which can happen if your oven runs hot), you can cover it with foil for the last few minutes.

 - Let the pie cool completely before slicing (the filling will continue to set as it cools).
+Serve with vanilla ice cream or whipped cream, if desired.

 Keywords: pecan pie, pecan pie recipe, paleo pecan pie recipe, gluten free pecan pie recipe, dairy free pecan pie recipe